araragao/shopping-platform/README.md

 **This application aims to provide a REST API that allows users to get price quotations based on order's amount and related product.**

-It supports the calculation of the order's price based on 3 different criteria:
+It supports the calculation of the order's price based on 3 different methods:
-- standard order price
+- (standard) order price
-- discounted order price (for a specific discount policy)
+- discounted order price
-- best order price
+- best discounted order price

 Additionally, it also supports CRUD operations for `Product` and `DiscountPolicy` entities.